oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-15-sleepreq.md

 ### Sleep Duration{#sleep-duration}

 The Sleep Duration is a four-byte integer time interval measured in seconds.
 It is the maximum amount of time that a client may stay asleep without being disconnected by the Server.
-For more information on sleeping clients, and the purpose of Sleep Duration, see [[4.14.2 Sleeping Clients]](#sleeping-clients).
+For more information on sleeping clients, and the purpose of Sleep Duration, see [sec](#sleeping-clients).

 «<mark title="Requirement MQTT-SN-3.15.4-1"><a name="MQTT-SN-3.15.4-1"></a>The Sleep Duration MUST be greater than 0</mark>»\[MQTT‑SN‑3.15.4‑1].